 Backup, backup, backup!

-Backup important files stored on your device before proceeding with the steps below, so that in case something goes wrong you’ll have a backup of all your important files.
+Make sure you back up important files stored on your device before proceeding with the steps below so that in case something goes wrong you’ll have a backup of all your important files.
 Sometimes, firmware installation may delete everything on your device!

 Step 1.
 Make sure you have downloaded the firmware on your PC.
 Search our site for it if you don’t have it already.

-Also, install Samsung USB driver (method 1 on the linked page) first of all.
-Double click the .exe file of drivers to begin the installation.
+Step 2.
+Install Samsung USB driver (method 1 on the linked page) first of all.
+Double-click the .exe file of drivers to begin the installation.
 (Not required if you have already done this.)

-Step 3.
+Step 4.
 Extract the firmware file now.
-You can use a free software like 7-zip for this.
+You can use free software like 7-zip for this.
 Install 7-zip, then right click on firmware file and under 7-zip, select ‘Extract here’.
-You should get the a file in .tar.md5 format now.
-(You may get 4 or 5 files, with AP, CP or CSC written at the beginning of those files.)
-We will be loading this file into Odin, to be installed on device (in step 9 below).
+You should get files in .tar.md5 format now.
+(You may a bunch of files, and you will find text like AP, BL, CP or CSC etc. written at the beginning of those files.)
+We will be loading this file into Odin, to be installed on the device.

-Step 5.
-Disconnect your device from PC if it is connected.
+Step 6.
+Disconnect your Galaxy device from PC if it is connected.

 - Power off your device.
-Wait for 6-7 seconds after screen goes off.
+Wait for 6-7 seconds after the screen goes off.

-- Press and hold the three buttons Volume down + Power + Home together until you see Warning screen.
+- Press and hold the following combination of buttons until you see the Warning screen.

 - Press Volume Up to continue to download mode.

-Step 7.
-Double click on Odin exe file (from step 4) to open the Odin window as shown below.
+Step 8.
+Double click on Odin .exe file (from step 5) to open the Odin window as shown below.
 Be careful with Odin, and do just as said to prevent problems.

 - You cannot proceed until you get the Added!! message, which confirms that Odin has recognized your device.